 Ruby Lee Piester Centennial Professor in Services to Children and Families

-Rowena Fong, Ph.D., is the Ruby Lee Piester Centennial Professor in Services to Children and Families in the School of Social Work at The University of Texas at Austin.
-She is also a fellow of the American Academy of Social Work and Social Welfare and co-chair of the Grand Challenges for Social Work Initiative.
-She has served nationally as past president of the Society for Social Work and Research (2009-2013) and is an inaugural fellow of SSWR.
-A former member of the Children’s Bureau’s, Child Welfare Evaluation Workgroup, of the U.S. Department of Health and Human Services, Administration for Children and Families, Fong is currently serving as a board member of the North American Council on Adoptable Children and has served as a board member of the National Advisory Board of In-Home Services.
+Dr. Rowena Fong, the Ruby Lee Piester Centennial Professor in Services to Children and Families in the School of Social Work at the University of Texas at Austin, is a Fellow of the American Academy of Social Work and Social Welfare (AASWSW) and Founding Co-Chair of the Grand Challenges for Social Work Initiative (GCSWI).
+She has served nationally as a past President of the Society for Social Work and Research (2009-2013) and is an inaugural Fellow of SSWR.
+A former member of the Children’s Bureau’s, Child Welfare Evaluation Workgroup, of the US Department of Health and Human Services, Administration for Children and Families, Dr. Fong is currently serving as a board member of the North American Council on Adoptable Children and has served as a board member of the National Advisory Board of In-Home Services.

-She has over 100 publications, including nine books: Fong, R. & McRoy, R. (Eds.). (in press).
+She has over 100 publications, including 10 books: Dettlaff, A. & Fong, R. (Eds.).
+(2016).
+Immigrant and Refugee Children and Families: Culturally Responsive Practice.
+Columbia University Press; Fong, R. & McRoy, R. (Eds.).
+(2016).
 Transracial and intercountry adoption practices and policies: A resource for educators and clinicians.
 Columbia University Press; Fong, R., Dettlaff, James, J., & Rodriguez, C. (2015).
 Eliminating racial disproportionality and disparities: Multi systems culturally competent approaches.
 Columbia University Press; Dettlaff, A. & Fong, R. (Eds.)
 (2012).
 Child welfare practice with immigrant children and families.
 New York: Taylor & Francis Books; C. Franklin & R. Fong (2011).
 The church leader’s counseling resource book: A guide to mental health and social problems.
 New York: Oxford University Press; R. Fong, R. McRoy, & C. Ortiz Hendricks, (Eds.).
 (2006).
 Intersecting child welfare, substance abuse, and family violence: Culturally competent approaches.
 Washington, D.C.: Council on Social Work Education; R. Fong, (Ed.).
 (2004).
 Culturally competent practice with immigrant and refugee children and families.
 New York: Guilford Press; M. Smith & R. Fong (2004).
 Children of neglect: When no one cares.
 New York: Brunner-Routledge Press; R. Fong, & S. Furuto (Eds.).
 (2001).
 Culturally competent social work practice: Skills, interventions and evaluation.
 Boston, MA: Allyn & Bacon; and E. Freeman, C. Franklin, R. Fong, G. Shaffer, & E. Timberlake (Eds.).
 (1998).
 Multisystem skills and interventions in school social work practice.
 Washington, D.C.: NASW Press.
-She is co-editing another book with Alan Dettlaff book on Immigrant and Refugee Children and Families: Multisystems Culturally Competent Practice to be published by Columbia University Press.

 She has received the 2014 Diana DiNitto Peer Faculty Mentor Award of the School of Social Work at the University of Texas at Austin; the 2008 Distinguished Recent Contributions in Social Work Education Award of the Council on Social Work Education; the 2007 Texas Exes Teaching Award of the University of Texas at Austin; the 2001 Regent’s Teaching Award of the University of Hawaii at Manoa, and the 2001 Social Worker of the Year in Education and Training of the National Association of Social Work, Honolulu Chapter.